 We make sure that you have the kind of roofing that earns top dollar on the housing market.
 If you don’t, we can help you with a roof replacement that will maximize your housing value when you do sell.

-Contact Long Home Products at (800) 417-5664 or visit us online to schedule a free, in-home consultation or find answers to any home roofing questions.
+Contact Long Home Products online to schedule a free, in-home consultation or find answers to any home roofing questions.
 Ask us about our industry-leading 50-year roofing warranty.